zodb/relstorage/README.txt

 This configuration file specifies that the utility should copy all of the transactions from Data.fs to a MySQL database called "zodb".
 If you want to reverse the conversion, exchange the names "source" and "destination".
-All storage types and storage parameters available in zope.conf are also available in this configuration file.
+All storage types and storage options available in zope.conf are also available in this configuration file.

 Options for ``zodbconvert``